parallelvirtualcluster/docs/docs/deployment/hardware-requirements.md

 ### Power Feeds

-For true power redundancy, **at least 2** power feeds should be used, with a pair of power connections to each node on two different power supplies.
+For true power redundancy, **at least 2** power feeds should be used, with a pair of power connections, one from each feed to a different power supply on each node.
 This ensures that even in the event of a power failure or maintenance, the cluster remains available.

 ## Other